SCALE-LETKF-RIKEN/scale-letkf/doc/Getting-started.md

 echo "done."
 ```

-When you confirm that the script works, let's do it again stepwise and see the nesessary settings and input data at each step.
+After confirming that the script works, let's do it again step by step and see the necessary settings and input data at each step.
-To remove the resultant files and temporary log files in the directory `run_light`, use `clean.sh` and execute `prep.sh` again.
+First, remove the output files and temporary log files in the directory `run_light`, by running the script `clean.sh` and then executing `prep.sh` again.

 ## Run a test script (step by step)